 Why you enter research outputs

 According to the current vice chancellor decision, all research publications made by researchers at Lund University must be entered in LUCRIS.
 It is therefore mandatory for you as a researcher to ensure that your research output is registered.
-It also benefits you as a researcher and Lund University that the research output becomes visible and searchable in our official channels.
+It benefits you as a researcher and Lund University that the research output becomes availble in our official channels.

 How to enter research output

 There are different ways of entering research output into LUCRIS.
 Below you will find the different possibilities:

 Create a new research output by logging in to LUCRIS and click the green button named 'Add content'.
 Next, select Research output and choose the type of research output you want to create.

 You can import data from RefWorks, EndNote or similar programs in, for example, RIS or BibTeX format into LUCRIS.
 Use the function 'Import from file' under Research output.

 We who work administratively with LUCRIS, also import research output from Scopus.
 This means that some (but far from all) research output comes in through that work.
 As a researcher, you must therefore check that all your research outputs are linked to you in LUCRIS.